 - Assessment criterion 1.1 Plan text for a specific purpose.
-This criterion is assessed only once for the whole test, in order to ascertain candidate's ability to judge which text types are appropriate to plan for.
-A box is provided on the first page and candidates should use this space to plan the appropriate task(s). - Assessment criterion 2.1 Produce content appropriate to purpose.
-The candidate's final answer is judged to be their draft, which they should have proofread to ensure it meets the purpose. - ▶ Learning outcome 2 Be able to produce text for different tasks.
+This criterion is assessed once for the whole test, in order to ascertain a candidate's ability to judge which text types are appropriate to plan for.
+A box is provided on the first page and candidates should use this space to plan the appropriate task(s). - ▶ Learning outcome 2 Be able to produce text for different tasks.
 Please refer to appendix 2 for the list of communicative functions and language range expected at this level. - Proofread and revise writing for accuracy and meaning.
 This is a National Literacy Standard and is implicit within all of the assessment criteria in learning outcome 2.
-Candidates should check their work thoroughly and amend accordingly to ensure it meets each of these criteria.
-See also note above regarding assessment criterion 2.1. - Produce legible text.
+Candidates should check their work thoroughly and amend accordingly to ensure it meets each of these criteria. - Produce legible text.
 This is a National Literacy Standard and is expected to be met.
 However, if the candidate's text is illegible, the script cannot be assessed at all so this is considered to be met if the script is marked. - ▶ Ww/L1.1b Use strategies to aid accurate spelling.
 Learners are advised to use these strategies to aid them in demonstrating the ability to meet assessment criterion 2.6.